A Different Kind of July 4th Fireworks

 Danny (real name Daniel and now goes by Dan) had gorgeous deep set blue eyes, light brown hair, and a lithe athletic body as he was a soccer player.
 He was fun and intelligent, and we flirted like crazy at work.
 Note: since we were a bunch of teens working in a department store, there were a lot of hormones flying with lots of flirting going on through the various departments.

-At any rate, I dropped a lot of hints that I wanted him to ask me out on a real date, yet over the course of the several months of knowing him, I was still waiting, teased with rides home, and a few evenings out at his friends’ end of school year parties.
+At any rate, I dropped a lot of hints that I wanted him to ask me out on a real date, yet over the course of the two months of knowing him, I was still waiting, teased with rides home, and a few evenings out at his friends’ end of school year parties.

 Since we were firmly city-bound that summer, it wasn’t a big surprise that we both were required to work on July 4th.
 No picnics or fireworks were in the plans for us that day.
 It seemed like such a downer at the time.